 Hands down.
 And I’ve looked around.
-Some places are good, some are even great, but the overall experience at Lawry’s Prime Rib in Beverly Hills is absolutely the best.
-Now, if I want ribs, Lawry’s isn’t the place.
-If I want great pasta, I wouldn’t go there.
-But if you want the most tasty, dripping-with-goodness, explode-in-your-mouth-with-flavor prime rib in the universe, Lawry’s is where you want to be.
+Some places are good, some are even great, but the overall experience at Lawry’s is absolutely the best.
+Now, if you want ribs, Lawry’s isn’t the place.
+If you want great pasta, I wouldn’t go there.
+But if you want the most tasty, drip-worthy, explode-in-your-mouth-with-flavor prime rib in the universe, Lawry’s is where you want to be.
 Not only is their prime rib an event by itself, but they have the most amazing sides to heighten your flavor parade.
 From the spinning bowl salad to the Yorkshire pudding to the creamed spinach, it’s all spectacular.
 And the service?
 It is beyond top notch.
-I think my favorite is when they pull the entire table away from the booth so you can sit down without having to squeeze your way in.
-But the best part is sharing it with someone who’s never been there before.
-There’s nothing quite like seeing someone else discover for themselves what you knew all along.
-It’s so satisfying when they can’t imagine what life was like before it.
+To be fair, it’s more of a special occasion kind of place.
+Most of us couldn’t afford to eat there every night, but if my family lived closer, we’d be tempted just because it’s so good.
+When you find something so amazing, whether it’s your favorite restaurant, your favorite grocery store, your favorite ice cream parlor, you can’t help but want to tell people about it, because half the fun is sharing it.
+When you see people you care about discover for themselves what you’ve already known, it warms your heart.
+Who wouldn’t want to change someone’s life for the better?

 Now if you asked me how they make the prime rib so good, I couldn’t tell you.

 If you wanted to know why the spinning bowl salad has that perfect blend of flavors, it would be as much a mystery to me as it was to you, although I would guess “beets” or maybe the dressing.
-And if you wanted the secret to their raspberry English trifle, the best I could do would be to shrug, because the truth is I’m not an expert on these things.
-I could take a guess and I might come close because I do love to cook, but I’m not a chef.
-I’ve never had culinary training.
-The finer points about the art of creating with food is still largely unknown to me.
-But I think I could still convince you to at least give it a try.
-My testimony about how great it tasted, my enthusiasm for the service and the atmosphere, the fact that I’ve returned again and again for nearly 30 years would probably weigh heavily in your decision to come with me next time I went (and if any of you ever want to go, just let me know).
-Just because I don’t know some of the details or that I might not understand the cooking techniques involved probably wouldn’t bother you in the slightest.
+And if you wanted the secret to their raspberry English trifle, I have no idea.
+I’m not a chef.
+I don’t have any culinary training and I never went to cooking school, but I do know what I like and why I think it’s special and I’m pretty sure I’ve already convinced some of you to give it a try.
+My testimony about how great it tasted, my enthusiasm for the service and the atmosphere, the fact that I’ve returned again and again would probably weigh heavily in your decision to come with me next time I went (and if any of you ever want to go, just let me know).
+Just because I don’t know some of the details or that I might not understand how it all works wouldn’t bother you in the slightest.
 So why is it we don’t feel equipped to share our faith as easily as we would our favorite places to eat?

 We have this crazy idea we have to be seminary graduates to share our faith.

-That somehow we have to be experts in theology to tell other people why Jesus is so awesome.
-We get intimidated because we think if we try talking about our faith, people are going to expect us to have all the answers, but that isn’t true.
+That somehow we have to be experts in theology to tell other people why Jesus is so great.
+We get intimidated because we think if we try talking about why Jesus makes a difference to us, people are going to expect us to have all the answers, but that isn’t true.
 They might be skeptical, they might be fearful, they might even have questions you can’t answer, but that doesn’t take away from the power of your story.
-No one expects you or anybody else to know any more about religion than you do about a restaurant.
-Think about the number of things you talk to people about everyday – the schools we attended, places we’ve visited, favorite vacation spots, our favorite sports teams.
-Rev. Mike told me that my love of the Dodgers wouldn’t work up in Berkeley and I told him this is simply a new mission field.
-I know that once you become True Blue, you’ll see the error of your ways.
-Sharing about your faith should be no harder than sharing about your favorite place to eat.
-It’s simply sharing your own personal knowledge about something.
-That’s all it is.
-Being a witness is simply sharing your own personal knowledge about something.
-It doesn’t mean you have to be an expert or have any special training.
-It’s a personal account of things that have happened to YOU.
+No one expects you or anybody else to know any more about religion than they do about a restaurant.
+Think about the number of things you talk to people about to convince them to do or try something new – the schools we attended, our favorite vacation, our favorite sports teams.
+I was born and raised in LA, so my favorite team is the Dodgers and serving in the Bay Area can be quite a challenge for a Dodgers fan, but I told a friend of mine I was looking at it as simply a new mission field.
+Once people discover the beauty of being True Blue, they’ll see the error of their ways.
+Sharing your faith should be no harder than sharing your favorite baseball team – even in the Bay Area.
+It’s simply sharing what you know.
+In church we use the word “witness” but all that is is sharing what you know.
+You don’t have to be an expert or have any special training because it’s a personal account of things that have happened to YOU.
 And who could be a better witness to what has happened in your life than you?

-We are going to read from Acts, chapter 1, verses 3 through 8.
-This is the passage right before Jesus leaves the Earth to return to Heaven and he’s speaking with the disciples one last time.
-He has proven himself over and over again during a period of forty days and is about to go up to Heaven when he gives the disciples one more command.
+Let’s listen to God’s Word instead.
+This is the passage right before Jesus leaves Earth to return to Heaven and he’s speaking with the disciples one last time.
+Over the last forty days, Jesus has proven himself over and over again, but now his time is done and he’s about to leave when he shares with them this one last command.

 4On one occasion, while he was eating with them, he gave them this command: “Do not leave Jerusalem, but wait for the gift my Father promised, which you have heard me speak about.
 5For John baptized with water, but in a few days you will be baptized with the Holy Spirit.”